 Purpose of National Prevention Week

-- To foster partnerships and collaboration with federal agencies and national organizations dedicated to behavioral and public health
+- Fostering partnerships and collaborations with federal agencies and national organizations dedicated to improving public health.

 - Promoting and disseminating quality substance use prevention and mental health promotion resources and publications.

 A New Approach to National Prevention Week

 In January 2023, SAMHSA launched a refreshed National Prevention Week brand that includes an updated logo design and a new tagline.
 While the team revaluated the goals and objectives of National Prevention Week to create the new brand, there was also an opportunity to reframe the approach to National Prevention Week.
 Learn more about the new approach (PDF | 191 KB).